microsoft/windows-rs/readme.md

 There is an experimental [documentation generator](https://github.com/microsoft/windows-docs-rs) for the Windows API.
 The documentation [is published here](https://microsoft.github.io/windows-docs-rs/).
 This can be useful to figure out how the various Windows APIs map to Rust modules and which `use` paths you need to use from within the `build` macro.

 For a more complete example, take a look at Robert Mikhayelyan's [Minesweeper](https://github.com/robmikh/minesweeper-rs).
+More simple examples [can be found here](https://github.com/kennykerr/samples-rs).